 Universal quantification with a mass noun, as in "all the milk", is syntactically very similar to the count noun case, but semantically different; compare the two sentences in (48):

-- (48) a.
-The boys polished all the knives in the drawer. - b.
-The boys drank all the milk in the fridge.
+(48) a.
+The boys polished all the knives in the drawer.

-&lt;sup>8 See Ruys and Winter, 2011, who discuss many other subtleties concerning scope restrictions in English, and Szabolcsi, 2010 who also considers scope phenomena in other languages.
+8 See Ruys and Winter, 2011, who discuss many other subtleties concerning scope restrictions in English, and Szabolcsi, 2010 who also considers scope phenomena in other languages.